Living with nature in mind

 Autumn is my favourite time to get outdoors and go for a walk.
 Pick a sunny day and the backdrop of blue sky with golden trees takes your breath away.
 On days like this, my worries float away with the falling leaves.

-Nature is my tonic.
 When life’s stresses weigh me down, a walk in the woods puts the spring back in my step.
 When I’m breathing in the earthiness of a downpour or watching birds take flight, I feel alive.
 Continue reading

 Iconic curlew evicted from our changing countryside